textpotential/bibliarchic/chapt5.md

 ## Bible in XML ##

-On a closer look at the workflow and data structure of DBL, it is clear that the foundational unit for the datastore is the textual content of a particular translation, which is no surprise given the translation context from which this whole project arose.[^8] The data stored in DBL comes in two forms, an archive bundle and a release bundle.
-The archive bundle is simply a highly redundant backup of the project files used to produce a given bible text so that the project can be reconstituted if lost.
-The release bundle is what becomes part of the interfaces we will discuss below and is the primary bible interface of DBL.
+On a closer look at the workflow and data structures of DBL, the release bundle is what becomes part of the interfaces we will discuss below and is the primary bible interface of DBL.[^8]
-An example of this DBL bible interface looks like this,
+A sample from a DBL bible interface looks like this,

 ~~~
     <para style="p"> ...